MichaelMullet/MichaelMullet/README.md

 - 👋 Hi, I’m @MichaelMullet\.
 - 👀 I’m focused on making a career shift into tech.
-- 🌱 I’m currently learning all things Python!
-Soon I plan on taking a dive into the world of web development with HTML, CSS, and JavaScript.
+- 🌱 I’m taking a deep dive into the world of web development with HTML, CSS, and JavaScript.
 - 📫 You can reach me at
 [my Twitter](https://twitter.com/michaelrmullet) or
 [my LinkedIn](https://www.linkedin.com/in/michael-mullet-01a173209).